REStud/data-editor/after.md

 ## Data availability

+- Our policy requires you to share all data.
+- Requests for exemptions from this policy must be made in a cover letter to the Managing Editor at the time of first submission.
-- If you cannot share the data, we ask you to check with the data provider for permission to share the data with the Data Editor.
-We are happy to work with you and the data provider to find a solution that allows us to replicate your results by signing the necessary agreeements.
-If this is not possible, we will try to get access to the data ourselves.
-This is why it is omportant to provide detailed information about how you obtained access to the data, and what data to ask for.
+- If you cannot include some or all of the data in your package, please check with the data provider about whether the data may be shared with the Data Editor.
+We are happy to work with you and the data provider to find a solution that allows us to replicate your results, including by signing any necessary agreements.
+If that is not possible, we will try to obtain access to the data ourselves.
-- For confidential data, included a data preservation statement.
+- For confidential data that you cannot include, provide a data preservation statement.
 We ask you to commit to preserving the data for at least five years.
+- In rare cases, authors are asked not to disclose the identity of the data provider.
+This must be disclosed at the time of submission.
+In these cases, we follow the policy of the [American Economic Association](https://aeadataeditor.github.io/posts/2026-05-08-private-data).
+Please consult it and contact the Data Editor to arrange an appropriate resolution.

+## Data Availability Statement and description of the data

+Citing and describing data sources in the README is the best way to direct readers to them.
+We ask you to place full data citations in a References section at the end of the README, and to use short in-text citations in the Data Availability Statement (DAS) section, which should contain a full description of all data sources and how to access them.
+Specifically:

-- Include a formal Data Availability Statement for each of the datasets you are using.
-The goal is to describe clearly the steps that readers have to take if they want to access the data.
-Please see here (https://social-science-data-editors.github.io/template_README/) for examples and further guidance.
+- Include a formal Data Availability Statement for each dataset you use.
+The goal is to describe clearly the steps readers must take if they want to access the data.
+Please see the [template README](https://social-science-data-editors.github.io/template_README/) for examples and further guidance.
+- For clarity, we recommend enumerating data sources in a list or table, indicating whether each source is included, which files it corresponds to when included, and the files' paths relative to the root of the package.
+- Provide all details an independent replicator would need to obtain the data.
 In particular, the Data and Code Availability Statement "contains information about the sources of data used in the replication package, in addition to or instead of such detailed description in the manuscript.
 A DCAS goes beyond a typical data citation, as it describes additional information necessary for obtaining the data.
 These may include required registrations, memberships, application procedures, monetary cost, or other qualifications, beyond a simple URL for download which is typically part of Data Citations."
-- List the data files whether or not they are included in the package and provide a citation for each dataset.
-If the data does not have a Document Object Identifier (DOI), be specific as to where the data can be accessed.
-It is not sufficient to provide a URL or a generic provenance statement.
-Specify what variables you downloaded and when you downloaded them.
-Sometimes, data has version numbers.
+If the data citation does not contain a Document Object Identifier (DOI), be specific about where the data can be accessed.
+It is not sufficient to provide only a URL or a generic provenance statement.
+If you provide a URL, do not stop at a generic link to the data provider's website.
+Instead, provide the specific URL for the data you used and explain the steps the replicator must follow to download it, including which variables you downloaded and when you downloaded them.
+Some data also have version numbers.
 Be as detailed as necessary to allow someone else to download the same data you used.
-- For each data source, cite the data, its format, how you obtained access, and whether it included with your replication package.
-Please see here (https://social-science-data-editors.github.io/guidance/addtl-data-citation-guidance.html) for examples and further guidance on how to cite data
-- Include a data dictionary or codebook (if this is included in your software, e.g. a stata format file, no need to duplicate this information).
+- Include a data dictionary or codebook for each dataset you used.
+If this information is already embedded in your software, for example in a Stata format file, there is no need to duplicate it.

+## Data citations
+Each dataset you use should be cited in the README as well as in the manuscript, whether or not you include it in the package.

+The best way to avoid redundancy is to place full citations only at the end of the README, in the References section, and refer to them using an in-text short citation (for example, `Bureau of the Census (2009)`) in the DAS, the data descriptions, or the data list or table.
+Do the same in the manuscript wherever you cite the data.
+If the dataset has a DOI, please include it in the full citation.

+Please see the [Data Citation Guide](https://social-science-data-editors.github.io/guidance/Guidance/Data_citation_guide.html) for guidance, and the [additional examples page](https://social-science-data-editors.github.io/guidance/addtl-data-citation-guidance.html) for further examples.
+The Data Citation Guide also includes a tool that may help you cite datasets that do not have a DOI or a suggested citation format.

+## Rights
-- Verify that you have the rights to share the data you include, and make sure you obey the data license (the license you chose may be different)
+- Verify that you have the right to share any data you include, and make sure you comply with the data license, which may differ from the license you choose for the package.
+Note that some licenses require the license text to be distributed together with the data.
+Include the following Statement about Rights in the README:

+* I/We certify that the author(s) of the manuscript have legitimate access to and permission to use the data used in this manuscript.
+* I/We certify that the author(s) of the manuscript have documented permission to redistribute/publish the data contained within this replication package.

 ## Hardware and software requirements

 - Include detailed software requirements, including external packages and their versions.
-To ensure replicability, we recommend setting up virtual environments when the software allows it.
-You are welcome to use image/container technology (e.g., Docker) but if you do so please explain also how to run the code without it.
+To improve replicability, we recommend using virtual environments when the software allows it.
+You are welcome to use image or container technology, such as Docker, but if you do, please also explain how to run the code without it.
-- Describe the hardware you used and how long it took to run it in that system
+- Describe the hardware you used and how long the code took to run on that system.

 ## Instructions for the replicator

-- You may describe your code as you wish but you must explain how to run it in a specific section titled "Instructions for the replicator".
+- You may describe your code as you wish, but you must explain how to run it in a specific section titled "Instructions for the replicator".
 - Write your code to minimize the need for manual intervention.
 This is typically done by avoiding including absolute paths, and by providing scripts that run the entire analysis with a single or a few commands.
 If you have to include manual steps, please be as specific as possible about what these steps are and how to do them.
 If we find that there are too many manual steps, we will ask you to automate them.
 - Include information about how you controlled random number generation (e.g. in which file did you set the seed)
 - Use hardware-independent code.
-In particular, pay attention at filename capitalization, and path separators (e.g. use "/" and not "\").
+In particular, pay attention to filename capitalization and path separators, for example use "/" rather than "\\".
 If you used a specific operating system, please specify this in the README.
 - Specify from which working directory the code should be run.
 - Include a list of all tables and figures specifying which file generates them.
 - You may include tables and figures with your package.
 This helps us check that the code produces identical output but we also check it against the manuscript.